andizq/pcafactory/examples/cldB_cloudfactory/README.rst

 .. image:: https://github.com/andizq/andizq.github.io/blob/master/pcafactory-data/examples-data/cldB_cloudfactory/PCA_jypxl_faceon_offsets.png?raw=true

 .. note::
    With the file *overlaped_portions.txt* you can control which cloud portion(s) should be removed from the analysis using the cloud id.
-Commonly, one might want to reject cloud portions that are overlaping too much with others and also those where the PCA-derived scales are too few (which may lead to unreliable fits).
+Commonly, one might want to reject cloud portions that overlap one another too much and also those where the PCA-derived scales are too few (which can lead to unreliable fits).

 ::